 - This physical fitness system not only improves controls of muscles, but also helps manage the pain.

 - Work out with Weights.
 If you can strengthen your muscles with weights, there will be less strain on your joints.
 The weights don’t need to be large.

 - An aerobic workout in the water will help you stretch your muscles, soothe your joints and help you control weight.

 Do you ever experience joint pain?
-Have you ever tried any of these exercises to help manage the pain?
-Are there any other exercises you do to help with this condition.
+Have you ever tried any of these remedies to help manage the pain?
 I’d love to hear from you about it.